Skip to main content

 Introduction and Purpose

 The Health Sciences Library (HSL) at West Virginia University (WVU) supports the teaching, research, and clinical activities of the WVU Health Sciences community in a variety of settings in the State of West Virginia and around the world.
-Its primary clientele are the faculty, students, research, clinical, and administrative staff of the WVU Robert C. Byrd Health Sciences Center and the general public seeking health-related information.
+Its primary clientele are the faculty, students, research, clinical, and administrative staff of the WVU Health Sciences Center and the general public seeking health-related information.
+T he Health Sciences Library supports the schools of Medicine, Nursing, Pharmacy, Dentistry, and Public Health at the WVU Health Sciences Center.

 The guidelines described in the Collection Development Policy are designed to support the Libraries’ mission and vision.
 The purpose of the collection policy is not to determine which individual items to acquire or provide access to, but to give a general framework within which choices can be more easily made.